Alistair Appleton: Personal life

 Appleton is gay, and came out at university.
 In an article in Gay Times, however, he admits he only fully accepted his sexuality when he lived in Poland and Germany.
 As of August 2021, Appleton resided with his husband Daniel in a 1930s French sea captain's cottage in the port of Newhaven, East Sussex.

 In 2000 he converted to Buddhism.
-He later became a proponent of Ashtanga (eight limbs of yoga), the decision made after an unhappy period in his 30s.
-Appleton also considered becoming a monk while in Thailand but a friend convinced him not to take that step.
+He later became a proponent of Ashtanga, the decision made after an unhappy period in his 30s.
+Appleton also considered becoming a monk while in Thailand, but a friend convinced him not to take that step.